galaxy-genome-annotation/python-chado/docs/commands/expression.rst

 **Options**::

-      --confirm   Confirm that you really do want to delete ALL of the organisms.
+      --confirm   Confirm that you really do want to delete ALL of the biomaterials.
       -h, --help  Show this message and exit.